hashmapinc/tempus-edge/applications/README.md

 ### Configuration Files
 Configurations are stored as `protobuf` files.
 The `track-manager` will store incoming configurations in the shared volume using the following convention:
 ```
-/mnt/config/<APPLICATION-NAME>/config.pb
+/mnt/config/<YOUR_TRACK_NAME>/config.pb
 ```

-When new configurations are available, the `track-manager` will send a config message to the track and each application will be responsible for updating their configs with the new `config.pb` contents.
+When new configurations are available, the `track-manager` will send a config protocol message to the track and each application will be responsible for updating their configs with the new `config.pb` contents.

 ## IoFog Messaging Standards
 Standard message formatting should be used by all edge applications.
 The purpose of standard message formatting is: